 Roosevelt went ahead, and on December 16, a fleet of 16 American battleships set sail.
 They were met with a tumultuous response wherever they went -- including Japan.
 The trip underscored the growing power of the United States.

-The fleets first stop was Port of Spain, then Rio de Janeiro, Brazil, unto Arenas, Chile, Mogdalena Bay Mexico arriving in San Francisco on May 6, 1908.
+The fleets first stop was Port of Spain, then Rio de Janeiro, Brazil, unto Arenas, Chile, Magdalena Bay Mexico arriving in San Francisco on May 6, 1908.

 The second leg of the voyage was on the West Coast between San Francisco and Puget Sound again.
-The third leg of the voyage began on July 7, 1908.
-The fleet then went to Honolulu, Auckland, Sydney,, Melbourne, Albany(Western Australia), Manila, Yokohama Japan, Amoy China and Manila again.
-The fleet set off for its final let on December 1, 1908 from Manila.
-The fleet stopped at Colombo Ceylon, Suez Egypt Gibraltar and finally arriving back in the last days of the Roosevelt administration on February 22, 1909 at Hampton Roads Virginia.
+The third leg of the journey began on July 7, 1908.
+The fleet then went to Honolulu, Auckland, Sydney, Melbourne, Albany(Western Australia), Manila, Yokohama Japan, Amoy China, and Manila again.
+The fleet set off for its final let on December 1, 1908, from Manila.
+The fleet stopped at Colombo Ceylon, Suez Egypt Gibraltar and finally arriving back in the last days of the Roosevelt administration on February 22, 1909, at Hampton Roads Virginia.